Modelling Mutual Exclusion in a Process Algebra with Time-outs: The Impossibility of Mutual Exclusion when Assuming Atomicity and Speed Independence

 \section{The Impossibility of Mutual Exclusion\texorpdfstring{\\}{} when Assuming Atomicity and Speed Independence}

-In this section I argue that when assuming atomicity and a strict form of speed independence, Peterson's algorithm is not correct, in the sense that it fails the requirement of starvation freedom.
+In this section I argue that when assuming atomicity and speed independence, Peterson's algorithm is not correct, in the sense that it fails the requirement of starvation-freedom.
 The argument is that the the run corresponding with the path $\pi_P$ from \Sec{Peterson} can actually occur.
 To see why, let me illustrate the form of speed independence needed for this argument by means of a simple example in CCS\@. \begin{example}{speed independence} Consider the process $(X|Y){\setminus}\{c\}$ with $X \stackrel{{\it def}}{=} a.{\bf 0} + \bar{c}.X$ and $Y \stackrel{{\it def}}{=} c.d.e.Y$, where none of the actions $a,d,e$ is blocked by the environment, that is, the environment is continuously eager to partake in these actions.
 The question is whether action $a$ is guaranteed to occur.

 Here one may argue that when Process $X$ reaches the state $a.{\bf 0} + \bar{c}.X$ at a time when its environment, which is the Process $Y$, is not yet ready to engage in the synchronisation on $c$, it will proceed by executing $a$.
 If, on the other hand, both options $a$ and $\bar c$ are available, it cannot be excluded that $\bar c$ is chosen, as no priority mechanism is at work here.